Butare was the largest and most important city in Rwanda prior to 1965 when it lost out to more centrally located Kigali.

 Royal Palace at Nyanza

-The cultural significance of Butare is further underlined by a visit to nearby Nyabisinu, formerly known as Nyanza, the traditional seat of Rwanda's feudal monarchy.
+The cultural significance of Butare is further underlined by a visit to nearby Nyabisindu, formerly known as Nyanza, the traditional seat of Rwanda's feudal monarchy.
 The impressive Royal Palace at Nyanza, an enormous domed construction made entirely of traditional materials, has been painstakingly restored to its 19th century state and is now maintained as a museum.

-Suggested Butare itinerary
+Suggested itinerary featuring Butare

 This sample itinerary will give you an idea of what is possible when you travel in Butare, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.